Sahar F. Aziz

 Professor Aziz earned her J.D. and M.A. in Middle Eastern Studies from the University of Texas.
 She received her B.S. from the University of Texas in Arlington.
 She is a board member of the Egyptian American Rule of Law Association.

-Sahar Aziz, Veiled Discrimination: Coercive Assimilation in the Workplace, Michigan Journal of Race and Law (forthcoming Fall 2014)
+Sahar Aziz, Coercive Assimilationism: The Perils of Muslim Women’s Identity Performance in the Workplace, Michigan J. Race & L. (forthcoming Fall 2014) [SSRN]

 Sahar Aziz, Policing Terrorists in the Community, 5 HARV.
 NAT'L SEC.
 J. 147 (2014) [SSRN]

 Sahar Aziz, U.S. Foreign Aid and Morsi’s Ouster, The Middle East Institute (August 2013).

 Sahar Aziz, Democracy, Like Revolution, Is Unattainable Without Women, United States Institute of Peace (June 2013) [SSRN]

 Sahar Aziz, Revolution without Reform?
 A Critique of Egypt’s Election Laws, 45 GEO.
 WASH.
 INT'L L. REV. 1 (2013) [SSRN]

 Sahar Aziz, The Muslim 'Veil' Post-9/11: Rethinking Women's Rights and Leadership, Institute for Social Policy and Understanding (November 2012) [SSRN]